open-mmlab/mmdetection/docs/en/tutorials/semi_det.md

 There are two common experimental settings for semi-supervised object detection on the coco2017 dataset:

 (1) Split `train2017` according to a fixed percentage (1%, 2%, 5% and 10%) as a labeled dataset, and the rest of `train2017` as an unlabeled dataset.
-Considering that splitting different data from `train2017` as labeled dataset has a great influence on the results of semi-supervised training, five-fold cross-validation is used to evaluate the performance of the algorithm.
+Because the different splits of `train2017` as labeled datasets will cause significant fluctuation on the accuracy of the semi-supervised detectors, five-fold cross-validation is used in practice to evaluate the algorithm.
 We provide the dataset split script:

 ```shell
 python tools/misc/split_coco.py